webix-hub/docs/data/desktop/portlet.md

 ###One direction moving

-There are two modes that let make cells moving eiter horizontal or vertical.
+There are two modes that allow portlets move either only in the horizontal direction or in the vertical one.
 They are called "cols" and "rows", respectively.
-In the "cols" mode cells are moved only along the x-axis.
-In the "rows" mode cells can only be placed along the y-axis.
+In the "cols" mode portlets are moved only along the x-axis.
+In the "rows" mode portlets can only be placed along the y-axis.

 ~~~js
 webix.ui({